 Once successfully instantiated, a new VNF will register with the NRF.
 The original NF Service Registration procedure is detailed in [13], clause 4.17.1.
 The modified NF Service Registration procedure shown in Figure 6.6.3.5-1 includes attestation by adding steps 2, 3, and 4.
 Steps 1, 5, and 6 are steps from the original procedure.

+The modified NF Service Registration procedure retrieves attestation results based on the NF Instance ID in the NF profile.
+This solution proposes the use of digital signatures to enable integrity protection and verification of the NF profile sent in the registration request by the VNF.
+The NF profile should be signed by the entity that configures the profile (e.g., NFV MANO or OAM).
+Signing the NF profile prevents the registering VNF from altering the NF profile by forging the NF Instance ID of a successfully attested VNF.

+NOTE: A signed NF profile is within alignment of TS 23.502 [13] clause 4.17.1.
+TS 23.502 clause 4.17.1, NOTE 2 states: the NF profile is configured by OAM system and NOTE 3 states: that whether the NF profile sent by NF service consumer to NRF needs to be integrity protected by the NF service consumer and verified by the NRF is to be decided by SA3.

 Figure 6.6.3.5-1: NF Service Registration Procedure with PACF